asnakina/Places-tracker/README.md

 3. Identify the proper location for state (as low as possible without duplication)
 4. Write axios calls and set state in `componentDidMount` methods

+## Deliverables

+1. Upload your ERD, component hierarchy, wireframe.
+1. Have a functioning database, Express backend and React frontend.
+If a feature of your app is not working, please include it in your github comments upon submission.